makerlabmx/altair-arduinoide/avr/libraries/Mesh/Readme.md

 ## Automatic Address Assignment:

+- Address 0x0000 is reserved for uninitialized address.
 - Addresses 0x0001 to 0x00FE are only for manual configuration
 - Address 0x00FF is for the bridge.
 - Addresses 0x0100 to 0xFFFD are for automatic assignment